Characteristics of Borderline Personality Disorder

 Although self-harm is a concern in different mental health conditions, it’s especially severe in people with BPD.
 For some people with BPD, self-harm is a way of gaining control over their emotions.
 For others, it’s a way to cope with intense unhappiness and dissatisfaction.
 Research indicates that people with a BPD diagnosis report severe and frequent non-suicidal self-injury (NSSI) compared to people who engage in self-harm but don’t have BPD.

-Self-harm behaviors, as well as recurrent suicidal behavior, are common characteristics of BPD.
+Self-harm behaviors, as well as recurrent suicidal behavior, are common characteristics of borderline personality disorder.
 Such self-destructive actions occur due to the threat of rejection or separation from their romantic partner or caregiver.
 These behaviors can also occur during dissociation because they allow you to reaffirm your ability to feel something.
 However, for people with BPD, the most common reason for self-mutilation behaviors is the inability to regulate intense emotions.

 Comorbid Conditions